-How much pedalling will you be wanting to do while wearing the knee pads?
-Often if it is just a straight climb to the top, followed by one big descent.
-If this is what you ride, then you can get away with carrying the knee pads up (in a backpack etc), and having more protection on the way down.
+How much pedaling will you be wanting to do while wearing the knee pads?
+Often it is just a straight climb to the top, followed by one big descent.
+If this is what you ride, then you can get away with carrying the knee pads up (in a backpack etc) and having more protection on the way down.

 However, if you are constantly needing the knee pads on (ie: undulating terrain) it is probably better to have pedal friendly pads.
 You want to look for thinner, lighter materials that don’t rub or pinch your skin.

-Unfortunately, it is a bit of a trade-off between having pedal friend pads and having protection.
-Protection is getting better these days with the likes of D3O and similar materials which are flexible but harden on impact.
+Often it is a bit of a trade-off between having pedal friend pads and having protection.
+However, protection is getting better these days with the likes of D3O and similar materials which are flexible but harden on impact.